-2.1 Disciplinary group and complaints panels
+2.1 Roles within complaints

 A disciplinary group should be set up early in the year comprising people willing to be involved in this process.
 It would likely require 2-3 hours of their time once or twice a year.
 Members of the group should have a record of behaviour consistent with England Touch's values.
 This is a broad pool of people, from whom complaints panels can be drawn as required.